quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 session resumption.
 TCP Fast Open can be requested by the connection initiator but might no be supported by the far end or could be blocked on the network path.
 Note that there is some evidence of middleboxes blocking SYN data even if TFO was successfully negotiated (see {{PaaschNanog}}).

-Any fallback mechanism is likely to impose a performance degradation, however, fallback MUST not silently change the expectation on confidentiality or integrity of the payload data of the higher layer.
+Any fallback mechanism is likely to impose a degradation of performance;
+however, fallback MUST not silently violate the application's expectation of confidentiality or integrity of its payload data.

 Moreover, while encryption (in this case TLS) is inseparable integrated with QUIC, TLS negotiation over TCP can be blocked.
 In case it is RECOMMENDED to